its-your-nuna/rsschool-cv/cv.md

 ## Work experience
 **Projects** \
     [Flowers site.](https://its-your-nuna.github.io/WeddingFlowers.github.io/) This is an online store where customers \
 can buy and choose flowers for themselves.
-The site was made in a team (3 members), has 9 pages, \ made through HTML, CSS, JS. \
+The site was made in a team (3 members), has 9 pages, \
+ made through HTML,CSS, JS. \
     [Levisoska.](https://its-your-nuna.github.io/levi.github.io/) A small project based on the anime "Attack on Titans".

 ## Code